 Both of my Dresden trips were through a travel agency.
 Me and my friends booked the trip online for just around 10 euros by bus from Prague to Dresden directly.
 The ride there took around 1-2 hours – the closer to Christmas the longer it takes because of all the traffic jams.
 Our bus stopped near the Christmas markets and from there on we were on our own.

 We had a map of Dresden that we received on the bus but it was very easy to move in there without a map as well.
 It’s a town meant for tourists so it’s very clearly marked.

 Dresden is a town with a rich history and we got to visit many interesting landmarks.
 The sad part was that we did not have any tour guide to introduce the spectacular buildings to us but we still get to appreciate the beauty.
 It was like straight out of a fairytale.

 It’s a really small town and we had around 8 hours to explore it and it was more than enough.
 We spend most of the time shopping in Primark for Christmas gifts anyway.

 This might sound odd to my American or English readers but we don’t have Primark in both Slovakia and the Czech republic so if we want to go cheap shopping we have to travel to Dresden or Vienna as those are the closest ones.

-Dresden has the most beautiful christmas markets I have ever witnessed.
+Dresden has the most beautiful Christmas markets I have ever witnessed.

-We had great time both times and I don’t think I’ll ever have enough of that sight.
+We had a great time both times and I don’t think I’ll ever have enough of that sight.

 Thank you so much for your attention